Li Weifeng

 Li Weifeng (李玮峰 (李瑋峰, Lǐ Wěifēng); born 1 December 1978) is a Chinese football manager and former international footballer.
-He is the manager of the Chinese Super League club Guangzhou City F.C.

 Club career

+Tianjin Locomotive

 Li Weifeng started his football career with Tianjin Locomotive's youth academy before he was spotted by the Chinese national youth program to study football abroad in a training program sponsored by Jianlibao.
 This then saw him called up to the Chinese under-20 national team and given a chance to play in the 1997 FIFA World Youth Championship.
-Upon his return from the tournament Li was returned to his initial youth team of Tianjin Locomotive until top tier club Shenzhen Ping'an showed an interest in him, not wanting to lose a promising young player a contract dispute would arise until a fee of 800,000 yuan was reportedly agree upon.
-In the 1998 league season he made his debut for the club and quickly established himself at the heart of the team's defense, guiding them to a 12th-place finish and doing enough to avoid relegation.